Difference Between Silk and Satin

 Many people don’t know the facts about silk and satin.
 After all, they are both smooth to the touch.
 They both are also shiny to look at, right?
 People love them both for their look and feel.
 So, what is the Difference between Silk and Satin?
 Let's see what fabric experts says about both fabrics.

-The main difference is that silk is a natural fabric and satin is a wrap dominated weaving technique.
+The main difference is that silk is a natural fabric and satin is a wrap-dominated weaving technique.
 Silk is shiny from both sides but satin has a glossy surface and dull back.
 Silk is the oldest fabric invented 12000 years ago in china but satin was found in middle age.
 Silk is a stronger fabric than satin.
 Silk can be hand washed but satin sometimes needs dry clean.